DanBrandt/EUVpy/README.md

 * NEUVAC
 * EUVAC
 * HEUVAC
-* SOLOMON
+* HFG (SOLOMON)

 **A note about running HEUVAC in particular:** The base code of HEUVAC is in Fortran, written by Dr. Phil Richards.
 To ensure it runs properly, the following should be done *after* cloning EUVpy:
 > git submodule update --init --recursive --remote

-Then, navigate (via terminal) to the directory empiricalModels/models/HEUVAC and do the following:
+Then, within the package folder, simply do the following:

-> . compile.sh
+> . install_heuvac.sh

 This should only have to be done once.
-After this is completed, you can navigate back to the top directory and proceed as normal, running HEUVAC simply by calling the wrapper function in the module heuvac.py.

 We note that SOLOMON in the literature can either refer to the empirical model between F10.7 and 81 day-averaged F10.7 centered on the current day (hereafter F10.7A) and EUV irradiance in 22 overlapping bands as described by Solomon and